mozilla-services/syncstorage-rs/docs/src/tokenserver/tokenserver.md

 * Re-assigning the user to a new storage node if their FxA encryption key changes.
 * Cleaning up old data from deleted accounts.

-In practice today, it is only used for connecting to Sync.However, the service was originally conceived to be a general-purpose mechanism for connecting users to multiple different Mozilla-run services, and you can see some of the historical context for that original design [here](https://wiki.mozilla.org/Services/Sagrada/TokenServer) and [here](https://mozilla-services.readthedocs.io/en/latest/token/index.html).
+In practice today, it is only used for connecting to Sync.
+However, the service was originally conceived to be a general-purpose mechanism for connecting users to multiple different Mozilla-run services, and you can see some of the historical context for that original design [here](https://wiki.mozilla.org/Services/Sagrada/TokenServer) and [here](https://mozilla-services.readthedocs.io/en/latest/token/index.html).